yandexdataschool/aleph/content/pages/callforparticipation.md

 The proposal should be around 500-1000 words.

-It should be submitted via [EasyChair](https://easychair.org/conferences/?conf=aleph2015) by 26th of October.
+It should be submitted via [EasyChair](https://easychair.org/conferences/?conf=aleph2015) by the 26th of October.

-The notifications of speaker/poster proposal acceptance will be due on 2nd of November.
-We are aware, that Canadian visa preparation sometimes takes too long, so we will make sure that good submissions get accepted earlier.
+The notifications of speaker/poster proposal acceptance will be due on the 2nd of November.

-The best solution supplemented with a speaker/poster proposal will be awarded a special Physics prize, which includes $2000 USD.
-The award committee consists of physicists of CERN LHCb collaboration: Marc-Olivier Bettler (CERN), Marcin Chrząszcz (Zurich University), Francisco Dettori (CERN), Thomas Blake (Warwick University).

-Please, note we are looking forward to see you at our workshop at NIPS even even if you would not get a speaker/poster slot.
+We are looking forward to see you at the ALEPH workshop at NIPS!